 The physical archive

 Archive textiles samples were scanned using 3D scanning instruments to generate the data needed to render and reconstruct historic textiles.
 The results of the initial 3D scanning processes informed the exploration and development of imagery.
-According to Volino and Magnenat-Thalman:
+According to Volino and Magnenat-Thalmann: Correction of surname spelling needed

 For a number of years, more actively since the 1980s, the study of digital cloth motion and simulation has been studied by both industry specialists and academia as previous papers have summarized; the complexities in realizing a textile with a high degree of deformation characteristic has been a challenge to researchers since the 1980s.
-(200: 3–4)
+(2000: 3–4)